smithfarm/ceph-auto-aws/README.md

 ./list-public-ips.py
 ```

+Note that the output of this script also includes the public IP address of the Salt Master.

 ## How to spin up delegates

 First, make sure the delegates do not already exist.
 This can be done either via the Amazon EC2 Web Console or by running the `list-public-ips.py` script.